 \subsection{The contribution of RSD to constraining power}

-With our MCMC pipeline validated, we now investigate how the additional information encoded in RSD affects the constraining power on the model parameters.
-For this, we consider GC alone, and not the total 3$\times$2pt since, as shown in \Cref{sec:Limber_RSDs}, RSD is a correction to the GC signal alone and therefore a change in its constraining power would be easier to appreciate.\footnote{We should mention at this point} that the RSD also impacts the XC part of the 3$\times$2pt as well, since the latter contains all the combinations of GC, WL, and XC.
-However, we do not perform the constraining power test due to the RSD in the 3$\times$2pt, since the WL contribution which is not affected by RSD would make the RSD impact less evident.
-We again focus on the $w_0w_a$CDM model and the pessimistic scale cut.
-This is reasonable, given that RSD mostly contributes on scales $\ell<100$ (see \Cref{fig:RSD_bins}), and therefore a higher $\ell_\text{max}$ cut would not affect the constraining power for this test.
+{After we validated} our MCMC pipeline{, we investigated} how the additional information encoded in RSD affects the constraining power on the model parameters. {To do} this, we {considered GC alone} and not the total 3$\times$2pt {because} as shown in \Cref{sec:Limber_RSDs}, RSD is a correction for the GC signal alone{, and therefore,} a change in its constraining power would be easier to appreciate.
+We should mention at this point that the RSD also impacts the XC part of the 3$\times$2pt {because} the latter contains all the combinations of GC, WL, and XC.
+However, we {did} not perform the constraining power test due to the RSD in the 3$\times$2pt {because} the WL contribution which is not affected by RSD would make the RSD impact less evident.
+We again {focused} on the $w_0w_a$CDM model and the pessimistic scale cut.
+This is reasonable {because} RSD mostly contributes on scales $\ell<100$ (see \Cref{fig:RSD_bins}), and therefore a higher $\ell_\text{max}$ cut would not affect the constraining power for this test.

-In particular, we want to compare the following two models.
-For the first model, we construct the synthetic data set and covariance matrix for the photometric GC spectra including RSD (GC w/ RSD), and we fit it against the predictions of the $w_0w_a$CDM model, including RSD.
+In particular, we {compared} the following two models.
+For the first model, we {constructed} the synthetic data set and covariance matrix for the photometric GC spectra including RSD (GC with RSD), and we fit it against the predictions of the $w_0w_a$CDM model, including RSD.
 The results of this analysis are shown by the orange contours in the bottom panel of \Cref{fig:Fisher_MCMC_constpow}.
-For the second model, we do exactly the same, but now neither the synthetic data along with the covariance matrix nor the theory model includes the RSD correction (GC w/o RSD); this corresponds to the green contours again in the bottom panel of \Cref{fig:Fisher_MCMC_constpow}.
+For the second model, we {did} exactly the same, but neither the synthetic data along with the covariance matrix nor the theory model {included} the RSD correction (GC without RSD); this corresponds to the green contours in the bottom panel of \Cref{fig:Fisher_MCMC_constpow}.

-It is clear that the constraints of both models agree very well, indicating that the RSD correction in our modelling does not add significant information on the projected cosmological parameters.
-This means that despite the fact that the RSD account for up to $40\%$ of the signal for some redshift bins on the largest scales (see again top panel of \Cref{fig:RSD_bins}), the cosmological information does not come from the large scales since those are cosmic-variance dominated but gradually including smaller scales, where the RSD signal contribution becomes progressively less important.
+It is clear that the constraints of {the two} models agree very well, indicating that the RSD correction in our modelling does not add significant information on the projected cosmological parameters.
+This means that {even though the} RSD account for up to $40\%$ of the signal for some redshift bins on the largest scales (see again top panel of \Cref{fig:RSD_bins}), the cosmological information does not come from the large scales {because they are dominated by cosmic variance, but gradually include smaller scales, where the RSD signal contribution becomes progressively less important}.